Sainathplv/Sainathplv/readme.md

 ---

 ## 🚀 About Me
-* I am an enthusiastic full stack developer...,data Scientist and data Engineer 😎, venturing into new horizons.
+* I am an enthusiastic Full Stack Developer...,Data Scientist and Data Engineer 😎, venturing into new horizons.

 * Graduated in Computer Science 🎓.